-Every February, Valentine's Day offers a bright spot to break up the long, gray mid-winter.
-But along with the hearts, cupids and flowers, the annual celebration of love also brings the opportunity to overindulge in sugar.
+Every February, along with the hearts, cupids and flowers, Valentine’s Day brings a chance to overindulge in sugar.

 "With all its chocolate treats and sweet desserts, Valentine's Day can put a dent in your family's healthy eating plans," says Otoniel Santiago, a clinical dietitian with the Get Up & Go program at Children's Health℠.

 But with a little effort, you can avoid the holiday-related sugar overload.
-Instead of showering your kids with heart-shaped sugary candies or assorted chocolates, take simple steps to celebrate this Valentine's Day with health in mind.
+Instead of showering your kids with heart-shaped sugary candies or chocolates, you can take simple steps to celebrate this Valentine's Day with health in mind.

 Why does limiting sugar matter for kids?

-The American Heart Association recommends kids consume less than 25 grams of sugar – roughly the equivalent of six teaspoons – per day.
-However, many kids regularly consume more than this.
-While a special treat every now and then is okay, it's good to be aware of just how much sugar is in your child's diet and to take simple steps to reduce their sugar intake.
+The American Heart Association recommends kids consume less than 25 grams of sugar – roughly six teaspoons – per day.
+It can be very easy to go over this recommended amount.
+And that’s why it’s important to be aware of just how much sugar your child is getting and what you can do to reduce that amount.

 Healthy Valentine treats for kids